thomasjungblut/tjungblut-math/README.md

 > mvn clean package install

-The created jar contains debuggable code + sources.
+The created jars contains debuggable code + sources + javadocs.

 If you want to skip testcases you can use:

 > mvn clean package install -DskipTests

+If you want to skip the signing process you can do:

+> mvn clean package install -Dgpg.skip=true

+To build for Java 1.7 you can simply pass in the java version:

+> mvn clean package install -Djava.version=1.7